ansys/pyedb/doc/source/Getting_started/Quickcode.rst

 Example workflow
 ----------------
-Here’s a brief example of how PyAEDT works:
+Here’s a brief example of how PyEDB works:

 Connect to AEDT from a Python IDE
 ---------------------------------
-PyAEDT works both inside AEDT and as a standalone app.
+PyEDB works both inside AEDT and as a standalone app.
-This Python library automatically detects whether it is running in an IronPython or CPython environment and initializes AEDT accordingly.
-PyAEDT also provides advanced error management.
+PyEDB also provides advanced error management.
 Usage examples follow.

 Explicit AEDT declaration and error management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~